French actor Jean-Paul Belmondo dies at the age of 88 | DW | 06.09.2021

 Jean-Paul Belmondo was born on April 9, 1933 in Neuilly-sur-Seine, a wealthy suburb of Paris.
 His mother was a dancer; his father, who came to Paris from Sicily as a teenager, was a famous sculptor.
 Well-known writers and artists such as Albert Camus were regular guests at the Belmondos.

-Jean-Paul's father passed on his enthusiasm for the arts to his son.
-After playing in amateur productions as a teenager, Jean-Paul decided to become an actor at the age of 16.
-Despite an unfavorable opinion from a member of the renowned Comedie Francaise, he went on to study at the Paris Conservatoire of Dramatic Arts.
+His father passed on his enthusiasm for the arts to his son.
+After playing in amateur productions as a teenager, Belmondo decided to become an actor at the age of 16.
+Despite an unfavorable opinion from a member of the renowned Comedie-Francaise, he went on to study at the National Academy of Dramatic Arts in Paris.
 "Acting is not too difficult, but you have to learn it," Belmondo later said.

 At the beginning of his career, he was defined as an actor by his "thankless features" — until Breathless turned him into a "seducer with a coarse physique," as he recalled in his 2016 autobiography.

 During those decades, he starred in his most popular titles, including the secret agent thriller The Professional (1981), whose theme song by Ennio Morricone also became an international hit.
-Belmondo also became famous for doing spectacular and dangerous stunts in his action films.
+Belmondo was also known for doing spectacular and dangerous stunts in his action films.

 At the end of the 1980s, he made fewer films and returned to his theatrical roots by performing in classical stage productions.